Daiane Sodre

-Daiane Sodre Da Silva (born 11 March 1993), better known professionally as simply Daiane Sodre is a Brazilian model.
+Daiane Sodre Da Silva, known professionally as Daiane Sodre, is a Brazilian model.

 Early life

-Daiane Sodre Da Silva was born on 11 March 1993 in Baixa Grande, Brazil; a small town in the state of Bahia, to Julio Sodre and Analia Silva.
+Daiane Sodre Da Silva was born in Baixa Grande, Brazil; a small town in the state of Bahia, to Julio Sodre and Analia Silva.
 She was named after Diana, Princess of Wales, whom her parents admired.
 Sodre grew up with her twelve older siblings.

 Career

 Sodre began her career after being scouted by Dilson Stein, who also worked with Alessandra Ambrosio, Carol Trentini, and Gisele Bundchen.